-Learn about our networks and why you should choose network providers.
+Learn about our network types and why you should choose network providers.
 Network providers for UMP Achieve 1, UMP Achieve 2, and UMP High Deductible are preferred and participating providers.
 For UMP Plus, network providers are core and support network providers.
 For more information about provider types, read your plan’s certificate of coverage.

 Also, find out about primary care providers, specialists, avoiding out-of-network costs, and how you’re covered while traveling in the U.S. and abroad.